agentmorris/ipython-cell-executor/README.md

    - Select a variable name and press `Ctrl+Shift+Enter` to see its value
    - Select a multi-line code block and press `Ctrl+Shift+Enter` to execute it with proper indentation
 4. When you exit PDB, switch back to regular mode with `Ctrl+Alt+,`
+5. All variables defined during PDB mode execution will be available in your debugging session

 ## Customization